 Dr. Gaurav Gupta, Head of Liver Transplant and HPB Surgery Department at Fortis, Mulund, Mumbai.
-He is well known to provide the best Liver Transplant surgery in Mumbai.
+He is well known to provide the best Liver Transplant surgery and Liver And Biliary Disease Treatment in Mumbai.

 This medical condition begins soon after birth.
 It refers to the inability of the bile, a digestive fluid to drain out from the liver due to the absence of the bile ducts.
 The ducts are essential to allow the bile to travel to the duodenum – the first part of the small intestine.

 Biliary atresia is a progressive condition that happens after birth.
 In this condition, the liver gets damaged as the bile is trapped inside the liver which scars the liver cells too leading to liver cirrhosis in the long run.

 - Early-onset of jaundice within 2 – 3 weeks after birth

 - Dark urine, light-colored stools